 Think about who and what is going to be in that room.
 Will you have enough room for your entire family?
 Will others be allowed inside?
 What about pets?
 Which critical supplies stay in the room, which are placed nearby in hopes that you will be able to reach them if needed?
-Water, food, blankets, lighting, communication, medicine, valuables, ammo, some items for the kids – where are your priorities?
+Water, at least one cellphone, food, blankets, lighting, communication, medicine, valuables, ammo, some items for the kids – where are your priorities?

 My husband is ex-military, and he likes to site the “7 Ps” – “Proper Prior Planning Prevents Piss Poor Performance”.
 Know your risks, plan appropriately, and stay safe when it counts.
 Having a safe room will give you peace of mind.

 This post is based on an excerpt that I wrote for the book “Preppers Home Defense“.